orstavik/JoiComponents/book/chapter2a_basicMixins_LifeCycle/chapter2c/setup_in_advance.md

 # Setup: In advance

+## Set up 3: In advance

+You create your element.
+1. The setupMethod will be triggered by `connectedCallback` at the latest.
+2. you have the `triggerSetupCallback(ms)` that will either add the element to a rAF que with the ms priority, or you can trigger it immediately yourself using `triggerSetupCallback()` inside an event callback.

+* if you use only `setupCallback`, you don't get the ability that the setupMethod will be triggered by `connectedCallback` at the latest.

+> the triggers for finding idle time, are similar for the in advance and not-yet.
+In advance can

 > TLDR: place a call to `setupCallback()` as an event listener or in a task que.
 > Make sure `setupCallback()` is still always called before `connectedCallback()`
 > but never twice.